Battery Capacity Knee-Onset Identification and Early Prediction Using Degradation Curvature: Background

 \subsection{Fast low-cost unipotent semantic segmentation}

-To produce the third time series, i.e., the Corrected Arc Curve (CAC), we adopt the Fast Low-cost Unipotent Semantic Segmentation (FLUSS) \cite{gharghabi2017matrix}.
-The FLUSS has only two input parameters, i.e., the matrix profile index $\bm{I}_{\bm{ZZ}}$ and the subsequence length $L_2$.
+To produce the third time series, i.e., the Corrected Arc Curve (CAC), we adopt the Fast Low-cost Unipotent Semantic Segmentation (FLUSS) algorithm \cite{gharghabi2017matrix}.
+FLUSS (see Algorithm \ref{algorithm_1}) has only two input parameters, i.e., the matrix profile index $\bm{I}_{\bm{ZZ}}$ and the subsequence length $L_2$.